photoprism/photoprism-docs/docs/getting-started/troubleshooting/logs.md

 # Collecting Debug Information

-!!! info ""
-    You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
-    [Sponsors](../../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
-    Before [submitting a support request](../../user-guide/index.md#getting-support), try to determine the cause of your problem.

 === "Web App"

     Make sure *Logs* is enabled under *Settings* > *General* so you can see log messages in the Web UI.